terra-money/docs/docs/develop/module-specifications/spec-market.md

 ### End-Block

-The Market module calls `k.ReplenishPools()` at the end of every block, which decreases the value of `TerraPoolDelta` (the difference between Terra and Luna pools) depending on `PoolRecoveryPeriod`, $pr$.
+The market module calls `k.ReplenishPools()` at the end of every block, which decreases the value of `TerraPoolDelta` (the difference between Terra and Luna pools) depending on `PoolRecoveryPeriod`, $pr$.

 This allows the network to sharply increase spread fees during acute price fluctuations.
-After some time, the spread automatically returns to normal for long term price changes.
+After some time, the spread automatically returns to normal for long-term price changes.

 ## Parameters

-The subspace for the Market module is `market`.
+The subspace for the market module is `market`.

 ```go
 type Params struct {